charlesm-git/matchit-scraper/README.md

-# Bleau.info Scraper
+# Climbing Scraper

-This scraper is designed for **personal use only** to scrape data from the [bleau.info](https://bleau.info/) website.
+This scraper is designed for **personal use only** to scrape data from the [8a.nu](https://www.8a.nu/) website.
 It collects information on regions, areas, boulders, public repetitors, and ascents.
-The scraper uses asynchronous Python with `aiohttp` for efficient scraping of more than 40,000 pages and stores the data in a SQLite database managed by SQLAlchemy.
+The scraper scrapes more than 100,000 pages and stores the data in a PostgreSQL database managed by SQLAlchemy and hosted on Neon.

 ## Features